- The Department Today

 I am also co-founder and chair of the board at the Mawazo Institute, which helps East African women launch careers as researchers and policy experts.
 I'm passionate about amplifying the voices of African researchers and using research to improve public policy.

 Before coming to Berkeley, I managed policy evaluations for Innovations for Poverty Action in the US and Ghana, and consulted on microfinance and social enterprise in the DRC and Rwanda.
 I have an MA in international relations from Johns Hopkins - SAIS, and a BA in geography and French from Dartmouth.
 You can view my CV as a PDF or at LinkedIn.

-I'm originally from Chicago, and currently based in Kampala.
+I'm originally from Chicago, and currently based in London.
 My pronouns are she / her.

 Dissertation Committee Chair: